obastemur/iotz/README.md

 Beware.
 If you have previously initialized `iotz` for a project (path), once you call it again, it will clean up the previous initialization.

-#### compile
-Compile the project on given path (may need an `iotz.json` on path)

-`compile` triggers a set of platform specific commands to build the project on the path.
-Thus, it requires `target` and `toolchain` are defined under `iotz.json` file.

-A successful `init` phase (see above) will ensure that you have `iotz.json` file in place.

-!
-Some platforms (extensions) do not require a particular target hence you won't see issue by not having an `iotz.json` file in place.

-#### clean
-Deletes the local container for the current path.
-Also, cleans up the auto generated files and folders.

 #### run
 `run <cmd> <args>`

 Runs the `<cmd>` on container's bash.

 i.e. `iotz run ls -l`

-#### export
-Exports a makefile (depends to extension)

 ### predefined extensions
 ```